 19. G-H-O-S-T

 Example: Dad says: “A”, mom says “P”, John says “P”, Fred says “L”, Joe says “E”.
 Joe completed the word APPLE, so he gets the letter “G” of G-H-O-S-T. Words must be longer than three letters to be valid.
-I don’t know who made the rules, but we have fun passing the time with this game.
+I don’t know who made the rules, but we have fun passing the time with this game and it’s great for the entire family.

 20. The Question Jar

 This is one of those tools every parent should have in their bag of tricks.
 It doesn’t have to be an actual jar, it can be a paper bag or any container.
-Before you hit the road, type up (or have your kids write out) 20-30 questions for discussion.
+Before you hit the road, type up (or have your kids write out) 20-30 questions for road trips they would like to ask.
 Here are some sample questions:

 1) What do you think your parents were like when they were young?